Intrauterine Insemination (IUI)

 Although there are several types of infertility drugs that may be used as part of in vitro fertilization or other advanced treatment, ovulation induction typically involves the administration of clomiphene citrate, commonly known as Clomid®.
 This medication mimics the effects of estrogen on the body.
 When estrogen is released into the bloodstream, it triggers the production of follicle stimulation hormone (FSH), which stimulates the ovaries to begin the egg-ripening process.

-While the infertility drugs are being administered, the patient is closely monitored to track the progression of the ovulation process.
+While the infertility drugs are being administered, IVF Florida fertility specialists closely monitor the patient to track the progression of the ovulation process.
 Once the egg is released, intercourse or artificial insemination must take place within 24 to 48 hours to achieve fertilization.

 Because clomiphene citrate causes the body to make more of its own FSH, rather than stimulating the ovaries directly, it is much gentler on the body than other types of infertility drugs and side effects are minimal.